-Professor Malcolm Swan, a leader of the international movement to improve the teaching and learning of mathematics, has died at the age of 64.
+Professor Malcolm Swan, a leader of the international movement to improve the teaching and learning of mathematics, sadly died in 2017 at the age of 64.
 He played a leading role in the School of Education's Shell Centre for Mathematical Education, which he joined in 1979 after his formative years teaching in the classroom.
 Malcolm is recognised world-wide for the design and development of materials that, after a rigorous development process, have enriched the learning of millions of children.

 A person of many talents, Malcolm's exceptional skill was in the design of tools that enable typical teachers to make specific research insights into a happy reality in their classrooms.
 He did this through a combination of deep understanding, creative ideas and a genius for design.
 His lesson designsncontain surprise and delight, humanity and humour - opening up the world of mathematics even to students who struggle with the abstractness of school mathematics.
 Something of this can be seen in the two tasks shown, illustrations from Malcolm’s work.

 This liveliness and originality runs throughout the many products whose design he led.
 The Language of Functions and Graphs, the examination module from which these tasks come, was recognised years later when it and Malcolm were the first recipients of the first annual prize 'for excellence in design' of ISDDE, the International Society for Design and Development in Education.